Secret Service: Two Suspicious Packages Found, One Outside Clinton Family Home, One En Route To Barack Obama

 Still, it’s an alarming set of circumstances, especially to residents in that area of New York state, and the second- and third-high-profile scare to happen in just this past week.

 On Tuesday, a pipe bomb was found inside the mailbox of billionaire George Soros, an individual who has donated and promoted liberal causes in the past.
-Soros has earned the ire of many far-right conservative extremists, and is the subject of a plethora of false conspiracy theories.
+Soros has earned the ire of many far-right conservative extremists and is the subject of a plethora of false conspiracy theories.

 Unlike preliminary reports suggesting that the suspicious package at the Clinton home was just a hoax, the pipe bomb at Soros’s home was not, and was instead a real, ready-to-detonate explosive device, according to reports from Teen Vogue.